ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

       - 10.7.0.0-10.7.0.20
     ~~~

-    Here you have configured a simple pool of IPs:
+    Here you have configured a simple pool of IP addresses:

-    - The kind `IPAddressPool` indicates that this is just a MetalLB pool of IP addresses.
+    - The kind `IPAddressPool` indicates that this is a MetalLB pool of IP addresses.

-    - The name is the same `default-pool` one indicated in the `l2-ip.l2advertisement.yaml`.
+    - The name is the same `default-pool` one indicated in the `l2-ip.l2advertisement.metallb.yaml`.

     - The `spec.addresses` parameter is a list of IP ranges that can be expressed in different ways.
 This is useful when you do not have a big continuous range of IPs available in your network.
 For instance, you could have configured the `default-pool` IP range as: